Swizec/nightowls/manuscript/factors-of-flow.md

 ## The autotelic personality

 In his work Csikszentmihalyi describes a type of personality that can experience episodes of flow more easily and more often than most people.
-Because of difficulties involved in reproducing flow at will not much research has been made on this concept, but initial findings _do_ show some people achieve flow more easily than others.

-People with an autotelic personality are said to be:
+Researching flow in a lab is too difficult to get proper results, but evidence keeps wagging its eyebrows suggestively, hinting at the validity of something called an "autotelic personality".

+If there is such a thing, I think programmers generally apply:

  * curious
  * persistent
  * not self-centered
- * often perform activities for intrinsic reasons
+ * often performs activities for intrinsic reasons

-It is said that when a normal person pushes a big button saying "Don't press this" and gets electrocuted, they think to themselves "Heh, I shouldn't have done that."
+It [has been drawn in stick figures](http://xkcd.com/242/) that when a normal person pushes a big button saying "Don't press this" and gets electrocuted, they think to themselves "Heh, I shouldn't have done that."
 But when an engineer presses that same button they go "Huh, I wonder if that happens every time"

-All programmers are engineers at heart, no matter what their formal qualifications say.
+All programmers are engineers at heart, no matter what their formal qualifications might say.

 Relentlessly hunting down bugs is a source of great pride for most programmers and many would sooner go without sleep than allow a bug to remain in production code.
 More experienced developers will often go to sleep once they realise they've started making silly mistakes, but they will never forget a bug that's taunting them.